elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 # Step 2) Crafting your vision

-Now that we know our target audience, you need to think about the constraints in which you are developing your idea.
+Now that you know your target audience, you need to think about the project you want to make.

 ## What to consider

 - How much effort will solving this problem take?
 How long will it take?
 - What is the meaningful impact of the vision?
-- How do we demonstrate the magnitude of the work required is proportional to the magnitude of the impact? (e.g. Will this even pay off?
+- How do you demonstrate the magnitude of the work required is proportional to the magnitude of the impact? (e.g. Will this even pay off?
 Is it worth the time and effort?)
-- How can we be sure if we address these problems, we won't run into even more problems later down the line?
+- How can you be sure if you address these problems, you won't run into even more problems later down the line?
-- What is the risk associated with the input and output of the vision?
+- What is the risk associated with the input and output of the idea?
 For example, will it actually take the time we are allocating to the task or will it take longer?
-- At what point do we actually make a difference?
-What is the first milestone where we start seeing that our hard work is actually paying off?
+- At what point do you actually make a difference?
+What is the first milestone where you start seeing that your hard work is actually paying off?

-At the moment, we only have basic HTML knowledge, some JavaScript experience, and limited CSS foundations.
-Given these constraints and the limited time frame we have to work with, how will you design your vision?
+At the moment, you only have basic HTML knowledge, some JavaScript experience, and limited CSS foundations.
+Given these resources and the limited time frame, how will you develop your vision?

 # Step 3) What is the Implementation Strategy?

-Now that we know the "who" we are solving this problem for and and "what" we are aiming to make, we need to start thinking about "how" we are going to do it.
+Now that you know the "who" you're solving this problem for and and "what" you're aiming to make, we need to start thinking about "how" you are going to do it.

 ## What to think about

 - Will your solution benefit from user interaction? (e.g. JavaScript)
 - Will this need a special design? (e.g. custom CSS, we are building a BRAND here.)
-- Will this have a specific layout? (e.g. special HTML semantics, how are we captivating our audience?)
+- Will this have a specific layout? (e.g. special HTML semantics, how are you captivating your audience?)
 - What other resources do we have available to us to work with? (e.g. what materials from your other classes can we blend into this work)

-We are building VISION here, using tools beyond this class is encouraged because the best kind of problem solving is one that leverages creativity && innovation.
+You are building VISION here, using tools beyond this class is encouraged because the best kind of problem solving is one that leverages creativity && innovation.
 Keep in mind, there may be MANY tools in your tool belt for developing a vision, however sometimes a more complex tool may not be the best strategy.

-Beauty can be found in simplicity, it's about staying true to the problem we are trying to solve.
+Beauty can be found in simplicity, it's about staying true to the problem you are trying to solve and who you are solving it for.

 # Step 4) What is the Impact?